Apartment Chef Tips

-- You’ll cook more if you like what to cook.
+You’ll cook more if you like what you cook.
 It’s a fact.
 Salt will help add flavor to any dish, increasing your chances of you liking what you create.
 When I first started cooking, I was hesitant to add a lot of salt since I was always concerned I would oversalt my food.
 Yes, oversalting can happen, but it’s much harder to do than you think.
 My advice would be to add how much salt you think you need and then double it.

-- Keep in mind, you have no idea how much salt restaurants put in your food!
-They don’t list salt quantities on their menus – they don’t know want you to know!
+Keep in mind, you have no idea how much salt that restaurants put in your food!
+They don’t list salt quantities on their menus – they don’t want you to know!
 I have found that when cooking most of my own meals and living an active lifestyle, I run a higher risk of being salt deficient.
 Moral of the story, pile it on!
 As a budding home chef, you’re consuming less salt than you think!

-Buying Spices in bulk
+Buying Spices in Bulk

 Chopped versus Pre-Chopped Fruit/Vegetables:

-- A quick way to make that expensive chef’s knife pay for itself: chop up your own food whenever possible.
+A quick way to make that expensive chef’s knife pay for itself: chop up your own food whenever possible.
 Not only do you get to practice your knife skills and chop the food to the size you want, but you’ll save money every time you do it.
 Example:

 - Large mango (~11 oz): $1 + a couple minutes to peel and slice

 Oil Smoke Point

 Exceeding an oil’s smoke point – the temperature at which an oil literally begins to smoke – will cause the oil to decompose and lose its health benefits.
 See this article for an explanation of different oils and their smoke points.
 My rule: I use avocado oil for baking (Smoke Point ~ 500F), grapeseed oil for sautéing (Smoke Point ~450F), and olive oil for dressings/sauce (Smoke Point ~ 325F).